 In the hippy chill-out of Olympus, where we met two young and westernised Turks, it soon turned sour when one realised he wasn’t going to get any that night.
 Aside from that, we enjoyed the ruins of Termessos and met plenty of locals who wanted nothing more than to engage in smiles and conversation.

 The presence of western women complicates things.
 The influence of European trends complicates things.

 In ‘westernised’ areas of Turkey, local men can avoid parts of age-old customs and traditions that hold them back, and formality is easily washed over in the hope that something more will come of it.
 If it doesn’t, it results in something I called the Turkish tantrum, where the smiles soon turn into a childish fallout.

 On the other end of the scale, some western women come here and misbehave, even in those small moments like when the ice cream vendor tells you he will drop the price if you kiss him.

 Progressive secular Turkey is growing, yet it still grates with underlining Islamic traditions.

 It’s a vicious cycle that perpetuates a cycle of harassment and accepts terrible behaviour.
-While not on any level of sexual assault (itself a severe crime here), it is incredibly frustrating and off-putting.
+While not on any level of sexual assault (a severe crime here), it is incredibly frustrating and off-putting.

-Many of my female friends have since told me they would never return to Turkey without a male companion.
+Many female friends have told me they would never return to Turkey without a male companion.
 For the very first time in all of my travels as an independent, strong-willed and confident female, I felt the same.

 But I wasn’t going to give up.
 Turkey has positive attributes.

 Cappadocia was the cure to all past evils, a hiking haven in a sea of marshmallow hills and fairy chimney valleys.
 I dubbed it ‘Non-Turkey’ since it was so unlike the Western region.
 The vibe was relaxed, the people more relaxed in their interaction and the landscape more varied.